opencog/atomspace/README.md

 work items are using neural nets to perform the tensor-like factorization of sheaves, and to redesign the rule engine to use sheaf-type theorem proving techniques.

+Current work is split between two locations: the "sheaf" subdirectory in this repo, and the [generate](https://github.com/opencog/generate) repo.

 Building and Installing